ECS 165A: Database Systems

 Workload:

 The key component of the course is the quarter-long group project that is broken into a set of three main milestones.
-All milestones will be graded orally (unless specified otherwise), where the progress is presented by all group members, and each group member must be ready to answer questions about any aspect of the project; the latter is the utmost importance to ensure comprehensive learning experience and fair division of work among all members.
-Therefore, for each milestone, a portion of the grade is devoted to the presented project as a whole on which all members receive the same grade (50% of the grade), but the remaining portion is individualized (50% of the grade), so for each milestone, not all group members may receive the same grade.
+All milestones will be graded orally (unless specified otherwise), where the progress is presented by all group members, and each group member must be ready to answer questions about any aspect of the project; the latter is of the utmost importance to ensure a comprehensive learning experience and a fair division of work among all members.
+Therefore, for each milestone (especially when presentation option is chosen), a portion of the grade is devoted to the presented project as a whole on which all members receive the same grade (50% of the grade), but the remaining portion is individualized (50% of the grade), So, not all group members may receive the same grade for each milestone.
 For each milestone, a bonus of up to 10% can be rewarded.

-The presentation for the oral evaluation is limited to at most 15 minutes per team, the time is strictly enforced.
+The optional presentation for the oral evaluation is limited to at most 15 minutes per team, the time is strictly enforced.
+All milestone presentations will be done on Zoom.
 The breakdown of 15 minutes is as follows:

 • The milestone overview: the design and solution, what was accomplished and how?
 (8 minutes)